EightCap group includes 2 related companies.

 |100+ Stock CFDs||Based on shares of AU and US companies.|

-EightCap is an Australian forex & CFD broker headquartered in Melbourne and regulated by the Australian Securities and Investments Commission (ASIC) and offshore by the Vanuatu Financial Services Commission (VFSC).
-Looking up the company in the databases of both of these regulators confirms the broker’s status as a registered and regulated forex broker in both Australia and Vanuatu.
+EightCap is an Australian forex & CFD broker headquartered in Melbourne and regulated by the Australian Securities and Investments Commission (ASIC) and offshore by the Securities Commission of the Bahamas (SCB) plus the Seychelles Financial Services Authority (SFSA).
+Looking up the company in the databases of both of these regulators confirms the broker’s status as a registered and regulated forex broker in both Australia, Bahamas and Seychelles.

 The trading instruments that are available from EightCap include a fairly standard range of major and minor currency pairs, major stock index CFDs, a selection of single shares of Australian and US publicly listed companies, as well as a number of popular commodities.
 Unfortunately, trading in cryptocurrency CFDs is no longer available from this broker.